The 10 most memorable moments from Harry and Meghan’s royal wedding

 — InStyle (@InStyle) May 19, 2018

-Gospel singers gave the UK a taste of America:
+Gospel singers gave the U.K. a taste of America:

 Kingdom Gospel Choir sing 'Stand By Me' at Prince Harry and Meghan Markle's wedding https://t.co/5UQPv161cJ #royalwedding pic.twitter.com/OTVzBCuTDc